frankgreco/gomicro/README.md

 =====================================================================
                          Welcome to gomicro!
 This Yeoman generator aims to scaffold a robust RESTful microservice.
-                         Let\'s get started!
+                         Let's get started!
 =====================================================================

 =====================================================================
            Go workspaces like to be created a certain way (e.g. $GOPATH/src/github.com/frankgreco/gohttp)
-      To do this, let\'s get some information about your project
+      To do this, let's get some information about your project
 =====================================================================

 ? your name Frank B Greco Jr